 Crazy hours.
-Chasing dollar.
+Chasing dollars.
 Constantly laying yourself open for strangers.
-Freelance journalism is pretty similar to prostitution, and I should know – I've had better careers than you in both.
+Freelance journalism is pretty similar to prostitution, and I should know—I've had better careers than you in both.
 I start every article I write about sex work by outing myself as a former pro because there are so few people in the media with firsthand job experience of the issue.
 See what I did there?
 It was a joke about handjobs.
 Because I used to do them.
 For money.
 When I was a prostitute.
 Anyway, I've asked some current sex workers how the game could be improved.
-Apart from, you know, clients washing their fucking dicks before appointments.
-Obviously, I was hoping to interview a real expert on the matter – someone like Lena Dunham, or Emma Thompson, perhaps, but they were busy.
+Obviously, I was hoping to interview a real expert on the matter—someone like Lena Dunham, or Emma Thompson, perhaps, but they were busy.

 LISTEN TO SEX WORKERS

-Over the last year Molly Smith – a pseudonym – has pushed for sex work to be decriminalised in Scotland.
-"One of the things I find striking about this debate is that the other side don't seem very interested in acknowledging how the laws they're proposing harm and criminalise sex workers."
-The 'other side' would like to see laws like those in Sweden and Norway, but as Smith points out, "People who sell sex there are still criminalised for working together and migrant sex workers are deported.
+Over the last year Molly Smith—a pseudonym—has pushed for sex work to be decriminalized in Scotland.
+"One of the things I find striking about this debate is that the other side don't seem very interested in acknowledging how the laws they're proposing harm and criminalize sex workers."
+The "other side" would like to see laws like those in Sweden and Norway, but as Smith points out, "People who sell sex there are still criminalized for working together and migrant sex workers are deported.
 It's not a feminist utopia."
 Compare this with New Zealand.
 Prostitution is legal there, and sex workers say they feel safer at work and have better relations with the police.
-Last year was the first case of a sex worker in New Zealand taking forward a case against her employer under labour laws and winning.
+Last year was the first case of a sex worker in New Zealand taking forward a case against her employer under labor laws and winning.

 "You have people with broad platforms using those platforms to call for harmful laws," says Lee, "but they need to speak to the people those laws affect."
-Last year a bunch of actors, including Dunham, Thompson and many more well-meaning and well-to-do ladies, urged Amnesty International to oppose decriminalisation of sex work.
-Amnesty came out in support of legalisation based on two years of intense research and listening to sex workers around the world.
+Last year a bunch of actors, including Dunham, Thompson, and many more well-meaning and well-to-do ladies, urged Amnesty International to oppose decriminalization of sex work.
+Amnesty came out in support of legalization based on two years of intense research and listening to sex workers around the world.
 "We have a phrase in sex work activism," says Lee, "'Nothing about us without us.'"
 It's a phrase I hear transgender activists use a lot, too.

 "There's a certain type of feminist," says Smith, "who has a 1970s-ish understanding of what womanhood is, that seems to have this profound and irrational hatred of sex workers and trans women."
-I suspect they see both matters as things that people 'do' – and if only they could only campaign hard enough, people would stop having sex for money or sex changes and all the other naughty things that upset the fancy ladies of White Feminism.
-They are modern day missionaries, white-gloved and disapproving, here to save everyone by, erm, trying to stop us doing things with our own bodies.
+I suspect they see both matters as things that people "do"—and if only they could only campaign hard enough, people would stop having sex for money or sex changes and all the other naughty things that upset the fancy ladies of White Feminism.
+They are modern day missionaries, white-gloved and disapproving, here to save everyone by, um, trying to stop us doing things with our own bodies.

 Lee is more diplomatic.
 "I have no doubt that some of them have good intentions at heart, but at best they are very ill-informed."
 Do they really believe they can end the oldest profession going?
 "There's never been a society without prostitution," says Lee, "and there never will be either.
 For me it's about how we manage the most vulnerable people."
 Of course there are vulnerable people working in the sex industry.
 Just as there vulnerable people in showbiz.
 And banking.
 And politics.
 "You're not protecting them by taking away their income," Lee adds.
 "What you need to do is give them safety in the workplace."

 Lee is challenging Northern Ireland's sex work laws through the courts next month.
-It's the only occupation in which UK law compels people to work on their own and she says it sends a message to would-be attackers that "we're vulnerable, we're alone, we probably carry cash and we're highly unlikely to report it to the police," though she insists the industry isn't inherently dangerous.
+It's the only occupation in which UK law compels people to work on their own, and she says that sends a message to would-be attackers that "we're vulnerable, we're alone, we probably carry cash, and we're highly unlikely to report it to the police," though she insists the industry isn't inherently dangerous.
 "It's the conditions in which we're forced to work that are dangerous."
-Every sex worker-led organisation that I speak to agrees.
+Every sex worker-led organization that I speak to agrees.

 STOP CONFUSING SEX WORK WITH TRAFFICKING

 Researching this article, I spoke to lots of working girls, and they all agreed that making sex work legal is the thing that would improve their lives most in 2016.
 Apart from Fiona, bless her.
 She just wants bigger tits.
-Having listened to everything these women have to say, I can't help but see the 'sex work debate' as just yet another waste of time.
-Like the 'war on drugs' or the 'climate change debate' there isn't really anything to discuss – the evidence is undeniable.
-But the arguments just carry on and on, endlessly, like a client that never cums.
+Having listened to everything these women have to say, I can't help but see the "sex work debate" as just yet another waste of time.
+Like the "war on drugs" or the "climate change debate" there isn't really anything to discuss—the evidence is undeniable.
+But the arguments just carry on and on, endlessly, like a client that never comes.
 And it's depressing.
-Because of course we should decriminalise sex work.
+Because of course we should decriminalize sex work.
 So of course we probably won't.
 Because some people are fucking idiots.

 And all the smart people are fucking for money.